zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get the dashboard specified by ID.
+Get the dashboard specified by ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash